 After the typical brow enhancement procedure, there will be an approximate 2 week healing period during which time swelling and overall discomfort will diminish and surrounding skin in the brow area will begin to take on a smoother appearance.
 The result?
 More youthful looking skin and eyes and an appearance of energy and vitality over fatigue.

-A browlift is a permanent and proven method to look more youthful and has been proven safe time and again.
+A browlift is a long lasting and proven method to look more youthful and has been proven safe time and again.
 Talk to and interview local cosmetic surgeons to learn more about this procedure and if it’s right for you.

 Sometimes, even Botox can do the trick.
 By relaxing the muscles that pulls the brow down, some patients can get results that may be akin to a browlift.